Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Evaluation

+\subsection{RQ2: The Impact of Estimated Execution Traces on the Effectiveness, Efficiency, and Scalability of LLM-Based TCFL}

-Using the prompt template outlined in~\autoref{approach::prompt}, we query the LLM to localize faults across our dataset of 785 faulty test cases at three levels of code granularity: function, block, and line.
-To evaluate the impact of different input code on LLM-based TCFL, we select the four estimated traces described in~\autoref{trace::selection}.
+Using the prompt template outlined in \autoref{approach::prompt}, we query the LLM to localize faults across our dataset of 785 faulty test cases at three levels of code granularity: function, block, and line.
+To evaluate the impact of different input code on LLM-based TCFL, we select the four estimated traces described in \autoref{trace::selection}.
+We evaluate how pruning the faulty test code affects the FL accuracy, the total number of input tokens processed by the LLM, and its inference time.

 To prevent the LLM from generating excessively long or endless outputs, which can be a sign of hallucination, we set the maximum output length to 2,048 tokens.
-We conduct our initial TCFL experiments using \texttt{Qwen2.5} with 72 billion parameters.~\footnote{https://huggingface.co/Qwen/Qwen2.5-72B} To assess the effectiveness of LLM-based TCFL, we employ the metrics Precision@\(k\) and Recall@\(k\), which evaluate performance based on the counts of true positives (faulty elements correctly identified), false positives (non-faulty elements incorrectly flagged as faulty), and false negatives (faulty elements missed by the model) among the top-\(k\) elements predicted as faulty.
+We conduct our initial TCFL experiments using \texttt{Qwen2.5} with 72 billion parameters\footnote{\underline{\url{https://huggingface.co/Qwen/Qwen2.5-72B}}}.
+To assess the effectiveness of LLM-based TCFL, we employ the metrics Precision@\(k\) and Recall@\(k\), which evaluate performance based on the counts of true positives (faulty elements correctly identified), false positives (non-faulty elements incorrectly flagged as faulty), and false negatives (faulty elements missed by the model) among the top-\(k\) elements predicted as faulty.
 We select different \(k\) values of 1, 3, 5, and 10 for block-level and line-level FL experiments based on the advice of test engineers from our industry partner.
 Since the total number of functions per test case is smaller---averaging only six in our benchmark---we limit the function-level FL experiments to \(k\) values of 1 and 3.